kyma-project/eventing-manager/README.md

 2. Prepare OCI container registry:

-It can be Github, DockerHub, GCP or local registry.
+Supported registries are Github, DockerHub, GCP or local registry.
-The following resources worth having a look to set up a container registry unless you have one:
+If you do not have a registry available, here are some useful resources to guide you through the set-up:
 * Lifecycle manager [provision-cluster-and-registry](https://github.com/kyma-project/lifecycle-manager/blob/main/docs/developer/provision-cluster-and-registry.md) documentation
 * [Github container registry documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
 Change the visibility of a GH package to public if you don't provide a registry secret.

-3. Generate module template and push container image by running the following command in the project root director:
+3. Generate a module template and push the container image by running the following command in the project root director:
 ```sh
 kyma alpha create module -n kyma-project.io/module/eventing --version 0.0.1 --registry ghcr.io/{GH_USERNAME}/eventing-manager -c {REGISTRY_USER_NAME}:{REGISTRY_AUTH_TOKEN} -w
 ```
-In the command GH container registry sample is used.
+In the command the GH container registry sample is used.
 Replace GH_USERNAME=REGISTRY_USER_NAME and REGISTRY_AUTH_TOKEN with the GH username and token/password respectively.

 The command generates a ModuleTemplate `template.yaml` file in the project folder.

-**NOTE:** Change `template.yaml` content with `spec.target=remote` to `spec.target=control-plane` for **single-cluster** mode as it follows:
+**NOTE:** Change `template.yaml` content with `spec.target=remote` to `spec.target=control-plane` for **single-cluster** mode as follows:

 ```yaml
 spec: